DERGMs: Degeneracy-restricted exponential random graph models: Non-degeneracy and Stability of DERGMs

-\end{proof} Proposition \ref{prop:stableSufficientStatistics} implies that the edge-triangle DERGM is stable.
-In particular, Proposition \ref{prop:stableSufficientStatistics} shows that the number of triangles in a $k$-degenerate graph is $O(n)$, whenever $k \ll n$.
-On the other hand, without any restriction on the degeneracy, the number of triangles can be as large as $O(n^3)$ making the ERGMs unstable.
-The number of triangles in $k$-degenerate graphs is linear in $n$, which make them a good candidate to model of sparse graphs, which are commonplace in the real world.
+Proposition \ref{prop:stableSufficientStatistics} shows that the number of triangles in a $k$-degenerate graph is $O(n)$, whenever $k = O(1) $.
+(In fact $k$ can be allowed to grow with $n$, albeit slowly, see the next theorem) On the other hand, without any restriction on the degeneracy, the number of triangles can be as large as $O(n^3)$ making the ERGMs unstable.
+The number of triangles in $k$-degenerate graphs is linear in $n$, which make them a good candidate to model sparse graphs, which are commonplace in the real world.

+In Theorem \ref{thm:stable edge-triangle}, we use Proposition \ref{prop:stableSufficientStatistics} to show that the edge-triangle DERGM is stable.
+The way we defined a DERGM assumes that $k$ is fixed; however, note that Theorem \ref{thm:stable edge-triangle} shows that $k$ can grow with $n$, albeit slowly: For instance, if $k$ grows with $\sqrt{\log(n)}$, then the sufficient statistics are still stable.